deathbybandaid/piadvanced/README.md

 # piadvanced

-## Thanks to the people of pihole-discourse and reddit.
+### Thanks to the people of pihole-discourse and reddit.
 This is just a collection of other people's work in a nice package.
 I do not claim credit for anything other than creating this series of scripts.

 * This is a custom install for my pi!
 I am a tinkerer, and when I tinker, I tend to break things!!!
 * I started this as a much simpler script to help assist me in getting things back up and running as fast as possible.
 * A few of these things are easily done with raspi-config,, but this streamlines the process.
 * I am not a programmer, but I know enough to get into trouble.

-## I will be updating this with new stuff all the time. you can always run git pull the /etc/piadvanced to download any changes.

-## Here is what this bad boy does:

 ##### With some tweaking could work on debian devices that aren't raspberry pi's

+### I will be updating this with new stuff all the time. you can always run git pull the /etc/piadvanced to download any changes.

+# Here is what this bad boy does:

+#### This install:
-#### This install will ask you many yes/no questions.
+* Will ask you many yes/no questions.
 If you don't want to install something, simply say NO!

-#### This is set up like "modules" I plan on adding more pi projects to it later.
+* Is set up like "modules" I plan on adding more pi projects to it later.
 If it can be automated, it should go here.
 Message me if you have any reccomendations to add.

 ### I suggest that you use the removedefaultpiuser script below.
+This will bolster your pi's security by not using the default username.

 ### Makes backups of many of the default configuration files.
+* You can find the backups in /etc/piadvanced/backups

 ### Configures a strong firewall using iptables.

-This is based on what you choose to install.
-All traffic to the pi is blocked unless there is a rule that allows the traffic.
+* This is based on what you choose to install.
+* All traffic to the pi is blocked unless there is a rule that allows the traffic.

-Rules can be added/removed with sudo /etc/iptables.firewall.rules
+  * Rules can be added/removed with sudo /etc/iptables.firewall.rules

 ### Some basic settings: